Northwest Passage The Legendary Arctic Sea Route

 show reverse itinerary

-Day 1 - Arrive in Reykjavik
+Day 1 - Arrive in Reykjavik, Iceland

-Arrive in the Icelandic capital and make your way to your included hotel.
-You will have the rest of the day to explore the city on your own.
+Arrive in the Icelandic capital and make your way to your designated hotel, which is included in your Charter Flight & Hotel Package.
+You will have the day to explore this fascinating city known for its stunning modern architecture, contemporary music and Viking history.

-Day 11: Sam Ford Fjord
+Day 11 - Sam Ford Fjord

 Well inside the Arctic Circle, Sam Ford Fjord is a standout Arctic adventure destination on Baffin Island’s northeast coast, and one of the world’s most spectacular big-wall playgrounds.
 A traditional Inuit hunting area, the fjord is a study in contrasts: sheer granite cliffs seem to rise straight up from the ocean below, reaching up to 457 meters (1,500 feet) above sea level.
 If weather conditions permit, this region offers fabulous Zodiac cruising, sea kayaking and paddling as well as opportunities to go ashore.
 With a bit of luck, we may see Arctic fox onshore, and we’ll keep our eyes peeled for polar bears during our off-shore excursions.
 Cruising the fjord in a Zodiac is a striking reminder of just how small we are.
 Winding along a 110- kilometer (68-mile) path, Sam Ford Fjord narrows to less than 3 kilometers (2 miles) wide as it meanders farther inland.

-Day 12: At Sea: Crossing the Davis Strait
+Day 12 - At Sea: Crossing the Davis Strait

-Day 13 to 15: Exploring West Greenland
+Days 13 to 15 - Exploring West Greenland

 Prepare yourself for an awe-inspiring experience.
 Ilulissat, located in Disko Bay, is home to the UNESCO World Heritage Site of Ilulissat Icefjord, which is the thoroughfare for countless icebergs calved from one of the world’s fastest-moving glaciers, Sermeq Kujalleq.
 Locals have constructed a boardwalk leading to an elevated overlook, where you can view bergs of all sizes spread out before you.
 From this vantage point, it feels as though you’re standing where the town ends and the wilderness begins.
 Visitors say they’ve felt humbled by the sweeping vista of ice.
 You will also notice the Arctic cotton grass and summer wildflowers thriving in the long daylight hours.
 The inner harbor is a rare sight: icebergs drifting among fishing boats and skiffs.
 The town itself is well worth exploring, and has become one of Greenland’s top destinations.
 Recent years have brought growth— colorful homes now sit beside new restaurants, boutique hotels and small businesses.
 History buffs will be excited to know Ilulissat is the birthplace of Arctic explorer Knud Rasmussen, who traveled by dog sled from Greenland to Alaska (and briefly Siberia) during the Fifth Thule Expedition (1921–1924).
 Fluent in Kalaallisut, he learned from and documented the Circumpolar Inuit he met—making it one of the Arctic’s greatest expeditions.
 It was in these dramatic landscapes around Ilulissat that Rasmussen’s passion for exploration took root.
 As we approach town, watch out for whales, which frequent the iceberg-laden waters.
 Pride of place for our seasoned expedition team is Eternity Fjord, which is home to the tallest mountains in all of West Greenland.
 This a favorite spot for us to launch the Zodiacs to explore in-depth— where larger vessels can’t navigate.
-There are few settlements along this lengthy fjord, but you will quickly appreciate nature in its rawest form as you hike among the towering mountains, and photograph the colorful tundra and other dramatic landscapes.
+There are few settlements along this lengthy f jord, but you will quickly appreciate nature in its rawest form as you hike among the towering mountains, and photograph the colorful tundra and other dramatic landscapes.
 Another fascinating highlight is Maniitsoq, often called the “Venice of Greenland,” as it’s situated in an archipelago intersected by natural canals.
 Soaring, snow-capped mountains surround this small, rocky town, whose name means “the uneven place.”
 Playful humpback whales spend the summer in the surrounding waters, so we’ll keep our eyes peeled as we transit ashore by Zodiac.

-Day 16: Kangerlussuaq and disembarkation
+Day 16 - Kangerlussuaq and disembarkation

-Day 17: Departing Iceland and onward flight
+Day 17 - Departing Calgary and onward flight

 Please Note: